What is hypogonadism?

-Hypogonadism describes the inadequate function of the gonads with impaired production of germ cells and sex hormones.
+Hypogonadism is the inadequate function of the gonads (reproductive glands) leading to impaired production of germ cells and sex hormones.

 Hypogonadism in males refers to diminished testicular function — a reduction in sperm production and in testosterone.

 - Primary hypogonadism is due to disease affecting both testes.

 - Secondary hypogonadism is due to disease of the hypothalamus or pituitary gland (hypogonadotropic hypogonadism).

 Hypogonadism is due to disruption to any section of the hypothalamic–pituitary–gonadal axis pathway (figure 1).